rkilburn/RK8s/guides/7-users/README.md

 Kubernetes uses client certificates, bearer tokens, an authenticating proxy, or HTTP basic auth to authenticate API requests through authentication plugins
 `

-We can use a plugin to determine which `User` is making the request, and that is where our `User` name comes from.
+We can use a plugin to determine which `User` is making the request, and that is where our `User`'s name comes from.
 Evaluating these options, we already have an authenticating proxy using certificates and Traefik.
 Therefore, we will use this to work out which user is making requests!
 This authentication plugin is configured on the API server and is enabled by default.
 Let's take a look to see how it's configured, then use it to deploy some Pods!

 ## 1. Look at Kube-APIServer Config
 SSH onto one of your control plane nodes and edit `/etc/kubernetes/manifiests/kube-apiserver.yaml`